-Not all kids travel well, and this can be a stressful experience for everyone.
+Not all kids travel well, which can be a stressful experience for everyone.
 If you’ve ever been on a plane with a screaming child, you can attest to that.
 However, planes are not the only place where this can be a challenge.
 Kids can be picky eaters, have unfounded fears due to lack of experience, get bored quickly and might not share your appreciation for history, cultures and monuments.
-It just means you have to be extra creative in how you plan the trip and activities.
+It just means you have to be extra creative in planning the trip and activities.
 It changes the trip dynamics.

 Groups – the more, the merrier

 There is something freeing about travelling with a bunch of people.
 The whole world of group discounts is now at your fingertips, the more, the merrier.
 It’s like travelling with your entourage, ready for anything.
 You probably won’t lack pictures, experiences and memories.

 Travelling in groups can also have its downfalls.
 Coordinating anything and everything is a logistical nightmare.
 The more people, the harder it gets.
 A group can stand out quite clearly, which can be a good thing or a bad one.
 There can be personality clashes, arguments and differences of opinion.
 These travel companions, much like family members, can turn travel experiences into something extraordinary or become a nightmare.

 Group tours with strangers can bring new friends into your life.
 After all, you are with people who share your interest in the destination or the tour’s theme.

 Business traveller life

 Your business colleagues are very different from your friends.
 Depending on how you get along with them will also shape your travel experience.
 Your colleagues, bosses or subordinates as travel companions will test your travel skills and endurance.

 I learned a lot when I used to travel for work.
 It made me a more well-rounded traveller and offered me a chance to see the world.
 If you have an opportunity to travel for work, do it.
 It will change you.